Edith's 50th Birthday: Production

 "Edith's 50th Birthday" originally aired as a one-hour episode.
 In syndication, it is aired as a two-part episode.

 Norman Lear consulted with Gail Abarbanel, the founder and director of the Rape Treatment Center at Santa Monica Hospital, and hosted advance screenings for police and hospitals across the country.

 It was originally suggested that this storyline be written so that Ann Romano (portrayed by Bonnie Franklin) would be the one attacked on an episode of One Day at a Time.
 However, Lear changed it to Edith Bunker because he wanted to make a statement that this could happen to anyone, even someone as simple and naive as Edith.

-The episode mentions events from the third season's "Gloria The Victim", in which Gloria was sexually assaulted while walking home from work.
+The episode mentions events from the third season's "Gloria The Victim", in which Gloria was almost raped while walking home from work.
 In that episode, Edith relates an incident where she herself had been the victim of an attempted date rape as a teenager in the 1940s, during a double date visit to Rockaway Beach, but due to the social norms of the time she had not pressed charges.
+Gloria also corrects Archie's misconception that she was "over" her ordeal, stating that four years later she still refuses to walk by the area where she was attacked.